Anthony Chemero

+He has recently received the Richard M. Shiffrin Distinguished Alumni Award from Indiana University (2026), The Graduate Student Mentor Award from Student Success at the University of Cincinnati (2026), the Rieveschl Award for Creative/Scholarly Activity (2022), and the University Distinguished Research Award, the Latino Faculty Association Excellence in Research Award (2019).

 Chemero received his Ph.D. in philosophy and cognitive science from Indiana University in 1999.
 From then until 2012, he taught at Franklin & Marshall College (F&M), where he was Professor of Psychology.
-Since 2012, he has been Professor of Philosophy and Psychology at the University of Cincinnati.
+He then taught as Distinguished Research Professor of Philosophy and Psychology at the University of Cincinnati.
+In the Fall of 2026, Chemero became Professor of Philosophy and Connected Computing at Vanderbilt University.